Abbas-gheydi/gitlab-cronjob-backup-for-opesnhift-kuberentes/README.md

-backup from gitlab hosted on openshift or kuberentes .
+backup from gitlab hosted on openshift or kuberentes to local drive and google drive.

 first of all:
 my default path for google drive binary is: